timholy/FastAnonymous.jl/README.md

 This package is based on ideas suggested on the Julia mailing lists by [Mike Innes](https://groups.google.com/d/msg/julia-users/NZGMP-oa4T0/3q-sZwS9PyEJ) and [Rafael Fourquet](https://groups.google.com/d/msg/julia-users/qscRyNqRrB4/_b6ERCCoh88J).
-The final ingredients are splicing of local variables and the proper quoting to support cross-module evaluation in functions.
+The final ingredients are splicing of local variables, getting it working inside functions, and the proper quoting to support cross-module evaluation in functions.

 This package can be viewed in part as an alternative syntax to the excellent [NumericFuns](https://github.com/lindahua/NumericFuns.jl),